buildbot/buildbot/master/docs/manual/customization.rst

 - That html code output of the server runs inside AngularJS application.

   - It will use the CSS of the AngularJS application (including the Bootstrap_ CSS base).
+    You can use custom stylesheet with a standard ``style`` tag within your html.
+    Custom CSS will be shared to the whole Buildbot application once your dashboard is loaded.
+    So you should make sure your custom CSS rules only apply to your dashboard (e.g. by having a specific class for your dashboard's main div)

   - It can use some of the AngularJS directives defined by Buildbot UI (currently only buildsummary is usable).
   - It has full access to the application JS context.

-Here is an example of code that you can use in your master.cfg to create a simple dashboard:
+Here is an example of code that you can use in your ``master.cfg`` to create a simple dashboard: